blogmywiki/ZXSpectrum/README.md

 # ZX Spectrum programs and fonts
 Dumping ground for original 1980s ZX Spectrum code from around 1982, transferred from cassettes in my loft.
-Written by me unless otherwise stated.
+Mostly, so far, written by my school friend Mark Owen (not that one), a few by me or another friend.

 I think the 'psioed' font editor could be the 'Character Generator' in the Psion Horizons cassette.
 Written in BASIC.
 Not by me!
 There's a sugegstion this could be an adapted version of the one on the Horizons tape, allowing more characters to be edited, so I'll keep it here for now in case it's of wider interest.

+'3d0x' is an elegant 3D noughts and crosses program by Mark Owen.

 'affonsid' - BASIC program by me to draw an imaginary TV company logo VERY slowly using circles.